cecilitse/product-owner-upskilling-challenges/03-sinatra-web-app/README.md

 ### Gather the activities

 First step, in the `app.rb` file, complete the list of activities with at least 3 activities.
-You can re-use the activities from the previous exercise or invent new ones.
+You can re-use the activities from the previous exercise or come up with new ones.

 As a reminder, an activity is defined by a name, category, city, duration (in minutes), number of participants, price (in euros).